Skip to main content Skip to secondary navigation

 The Applied Physics DEI Committee aims to address issues of equity in all aspects of our department.

 The committee is currently comprised of faculty, staff, postdocs, and graduate students.
 Some of our members work with the Physics Department’s Equity and Inclusion Committee to help address joint concerns.
-We always welcome new ideas!
+We always welcome new ideas and all are welcome to participate!

 A climate that values the contributions of and encourages participation from all groups of physicists and potential physicists.